Network Infrastructure · UPS Selection Guide

 Shallow depth is the most common constraint

-Many IDF cabinets and wall-mount enclosures are 12–16 inches deep — too shallow for standard 1U rack UPS.
-The J60C’s short-depth design solves this directly.
+Many IDF cabinets and wall-mount enclosures are 12–16 inches deep — too shallow for a standard 1U rack UPS.
+The J60C/J60Ci short-depth design solves this directly.
 Verify cabinet depth before specifying any rackmount UPS.

 Runtime